Publication 177, Internet Auction Sales and Purchases

 Tax applies to vehicles purchased over the Internet in the same manner as those purchased from a vehicle dealer or private party.
 Please refer to Regulation 1610, Vehicles, Vessels, and Aircraft, and publication 34, Motor Vehicle Dealers.

-*Note: If you do not hold a California seller's permit, you can report and pay use tax on your California income tax return.
-You may also report your purchases subject to use tax by using eRegistration (eReg) available on our website at www.boe.ca.gov. eReg is also available in our field offices.
-Please contact our Taxpayer Information Section for assistance at 800-400-7115.
-If you have a California seller's permit, use eReg only to report personal purchases not related to your business.
+*Note: If you do not hold a California seller’s permit, you can report and pay use tax on your California income tax return.
+You may also report your purchase(s) subject to use tax on our website at www.boe.ca.gov by selecting New Registration, and then select Pay use tax and/or the lumber products assessment on one time purchase.
+Once you have registered, you may pay any use tax due by filing your return.
+You can also register to report use tax in person at any of our field offices.
+Please contact our Customer Service Center for assistance at 1-800-400-7115.
+If you have a California seller’s permit, select New Registration, only to report personal purchases not related to your business.

 If you are a business that holds a seller’s permit, you can report and pay use tax when submitting your return under “Purchases subject to use tax.”